 Image

 Mobile Image

-ACR20 response rates through Week 521-3*
+Graph of ACR20 response rates through week 52.

 *The same patients may not have responded at each time point.

-ITT-NRI: intent-to-treat non-responder imputation.
+ITT-NRI: intent-to-treat nonresponder imputation.

-CIMZIA helped meet the goal of inhibiting progression of structural damage1,2
+CIMZIA inhibited progression of structural damage1,2

-MTX-inadequate responder mean change in mTSS at Week 521,2§
+MTX inadequate responder mean change in mTSS at Week 521,2§

+Image